marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

   the ``section`` attribute is applied to a variable, the compiler will generate 430X instructions to handle it.
 This is because the compiler has to assume that the variable could get placed in the upper memory region (above address 0xFFFF).
-Marking the variable with the :option:`lower` attribute informs the compiler that the variable will be placed in lower memory so it is safe to use 430 instructions to handle it.
+Marking the variable with the :gcc-attr:`lower` attribute informs the compiler that the variable will be placed in lower memory so it is safe to use 430 instructions to handle it.